PROBLEM - Apple Airprint driver in use and not the printer specific driver from Epson, Canon, or HP

 SYMPTOM - Paper sizes missing or custom paper sizes not working.

-FIX - Remove the Airprint driver and replace with the correct one.
+FIX - Remove the AirPrint driver and replace with the driver from your printer's manufacturer.

 We call this the "Airprint Hijack".
 Why?
 Because people using high quality Epson or Canon printers would not choose AirPrint as their preferred driver.
 And why would they?
 It removes critical printer capabilities and controls such as the media type and paper feed adjustments.
 This results in poor print quality and unnecessary frustration.
 The below tutorial helps you diagnose and solve the problem.

-You know you have a problem when the media type selection is only generic names like "Photo" or "Glossy Paper".
+Another tell-tale sign is with the media type selection is only generic names like "Photo" or "Glossy Paper".
 Epson, Canon, and HP always populate this list with their brand name papers.
-Examples are "Premium Photo Paper Glossy" and "Photo Paper Plus Semigloss II".
+If you do not see brand names like "Premium Photo Paper Glossy" and "Photo Paper Plus Semigloss II", AirPrint is likely the assigned driver.

-To fix this issue, you have to install the printer and tell the OS to use the correct driver from Epson, Canon, or HP.
+To fix this issue, you have to install the correct driver from Epson, Canon, or HP.
+If you are certain you have already done so, go to the next step.
+If you are not so sure, do it again.

 Mac OS 13 and Later